MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-block-items.md

 ms.search.keywords: ''
 ms.date: 04/01/2020
 ms.author: sgroespe
-ms.openlocfilehash: c453a10f30d2a45f6d4641bda8b24ee3659b1a32
+ms.openlocfilehash: 467b43b14f1905018c2a26a06c15abc5a0a17e99
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: 4545bb597dd9dc4c563b30af762977ee1d815497
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 05/29/2020
-ms.locfileid: "3182316"
+ms.locfileid: "3410660"
 ---
 # <a name="block-items-from-sales-or-purchasing"></a>Block Items from Sales or Purchasing
-You can block an item from being entered on sales or purchase lines, and you can block it from being posted in any transaction.
+You can block an item from being entered on lines in sales or purchase documents, and you can block it from being posted in any transaction.
+For example, this is useful when an item has a known defect.
+If someone chooses a blocked item on a sales or purchase document a message will inform them that the item is blocked.

-The following table illustrates what occurs when items are blocked.
+The following table describes what occurs when items are blocked.

 |Option|Description|
 |--------------------|------------|